Style Spline In Solidworks Sketching(Illustrated Expression)

-In this article we will show about how to add Remote Forces to tha parts in ANSYS Mechanical.
-Remote Forces are generally used for attaching forces to geometric features that real application of force can be far away from the this geometric feature.
+In this article, we will show how to add Remote Forces to the parts in ANSYS® Mechanical.
+Remote Forces are generally used for attaching forces to geometric features that real application of force can be far away from this geometric feature.

-YOU CAN LEARN ANSYS IN MECHANICAL BASE; Click And Start To Learn ANSYS!
+YOU CAN LEARN ANSYS® IN MECHANICAL BASE; Click And Start To Learn ANSYS®!

-Applying remote force to a geometric feature in ANSYS Mechanical is very easy as you can see.
+Applying remote force to a geometric feature in ANSYS® Mechanical is very easy as you can see.

 Do not forget to leave your comments and questions below about the Remote Forces ANSYS® Mechanical.